-State of Michigan FSAs will continue to feature a grace period.
-This grace period extends the time you can use remaining 2017-plan-year FSA funds on eligible expenses until March 15, 2018.
+State of Michigan FSAs will con-

+grace period extends the time you can use remaining 2017-plan-year FSA funds on eligible expenses until March 15, 2018.
 The deadline to submit required documentation (receipts, Explanation of Benefits (EOB), etc.) to WageWorks© for your eligible FSA expenses will be May 31, 2018.